Istanbul Process: Achievements of the Heart of Asia – Istanbul Process

 Since its establishment, the Heart of Asia – Istanbul Process has demonstrated its ability to bolster consensus on the political, security and economic fronts amongst the HoA-IP Participating and Supporting Countries and Supporting Organizations.
 The element of political consultations, through the Ministerial Conferences, Senior Officials Meetings, and Ambassadorial Meetings, has been dynamic, inclusive, and productive.
 However, this element requires further invigoration to become more result-oriented by addressing the obstacles to the political, security and economic cooperation.

 The thematic Confidence Building Measures are major areas that offer the potential to address some of the entrenched issues that Afghanistan and the Heart of Asia Region face.
 In order to eliminate these obstacles, there needs to be an effective implementation of all CBMs.
 Effective implementations require an understanding of the dynamics and purpose of each CBM, which is why the Ministry of Foreign Affairs of the Islamic Republic of Afghanistan recently (2019) revised the Implementation Plans of all seven CBMs.
 The new Implementation Plans are more focused towards specific activities that the lead countries of each CBM must carry out for better cooperation in the region.
-It is important to note that the Regional Technical Group Meetings aim to strengthen cooperation in each CBM's thematic area and work towards implementation of activities set in the Implementation Plans.
+The Regional Technical Group Meetings aim to strengthen cooperation in each CBM's thematic area and work towards implementation of activities set in the Implementation Plans.

 Lastly, cooperation with regional organizations remains vital to the success of the Heart of Asia – Istanbul Process.
 Simultaneously, the HoA-IP can offer to serve as a focal point connecting preeminent regional organizations with each other.
 Furthermore, the Process can also complement the work of these regional organizations and be a platform for synergy between the regional organizations.

 The Heart of Asia – Istanbul Process has achieved a great deal in the past 9 years, since its establishment.
 Through the three elements of Political Consultations, Confidence Building Measures, and Cooperation with Regional Organizations, the Process has served as a platform bringing countries in the Heart of Asia Region together to jointly address common challenges and realize shared interests.